Rohansi/RohBot/README.md

 Display a list of accounts that are banned from the current room.

 ### ban ###
 Bans an account from the room.
-Can only be used by Steam accounts with a star. `/ban stan` will ban Stan from the room.
+Can only be used by moderators. `/ban stan` will ban Stan from the room.

 ### unban ###
 Unbans an account from the room.
-Can only be used by Steam accounts with a star. `/unban stan` will unban Stan from the room.
+Can only be used by moderators. `/unban stan` will unban Stan from the room.

+### mod ###
+Makes an account a room moderator.
+Can only be used by the room administrators.

+### demod ###
+Removes room moderator status from an account.
+Can only be used by the room administrators.

+### modded ###
+Displays a list of modded accounts for the room.

 ### sessions ###
-Display a list of web accounts that are logged in.
+Display a list of accounts that are logged in.